101 Things to do in Bournemouth – Upside Gallery

 Bournemouth Lower Gardens

-The project was the brainchild of local artist agency Paintshop Studio, whose bold designs can be seen throughout the town – they’ve even been in action in the toilets on Bournemouth Pier!
+The project was the brainchild of local artist Ricky Also of Paintshop, whose bold designs can be seen throughout the town – even in the toilets on Bournemouth Pier!

-If you want to know more about the works on display or the artists who created them, each pillar contains QR Codes which link to the relevant pages of the Upside Gallery website.
+If you want to know more about the works on display or the artists who created them, each pillar has a QR Code which links to the relevant pages of the Upside Gallery website.

 Opening Times